MicrosoftDocs/edge-developer.zh-CN/microsoft-edge/windows-runtime/considerations-when-using-the-windows-runtime-api.md

 ---
-title: 使用 Windows 运行时 API 时的注意事项 ms.custom: '' ms.date: 07/29/2020
+title: Considerations when Using the Windows Runtime API ms.custom: '' ms.date: 07/29/2020
 ms.prod: microsoft-edge